 Brightness

-Light output is measured in lumens, usually between 10-3,500 lumens.
-The more lumens, the stronger the beam and the brighter the light.
+Light output or brightness is measured in lumens and is one of the primary considerations when making your choice.
+The more lumens, the stronger the beam and the brighter the light with most flashlights usually having between 10-3,500 lumens.

 Low light settings are ideal for keeping your eyes adjusted to the dark, and can be used inside the tent without disturbing your camping partner.
 Bright light settings are used to see at a distance and are essential for emergency situations.